2025 Corporate Equality Index Criteria

 Contractor/supplier non-discrimination standards AND Philanthropic Giving Guidelines (5)

-Employers will receive up to 25 points deducted from their score for a large-scale official or public anti-LGBTQ+ blemish on their recent records.
-Scores on this criterion are based on information that has come to HRC’s attention related to topics that are harmful to the advancement of LGBTQ+ equality and inclusion.
+Employers will receive anywhere from 5 to 25 points deductions for a large-scale official or public anti-LGBTQ+ blemish through Criterion 5: Responsible Citizenship.
+Scores in this criterion are based on information that has come to HRC’s attention related to topics including but not limited to:

 Point Allocations